“Summertime and the livin’ is easy.”

 # 9 Raise Your Thermostat

 Energy costs are rising, driving up inflation.
 Setting the thermostat a few degrees higher in the summer will not likely be noticed by your family (maybe the dog, though), but it does save money.
-By some accounts,

 Each degree raised over 72 degrees saves 1-3% in energy costs by some accounts.
 We increase the thermostat in rooms we don’t occupy and have ceiling fans that help with cooling.
 The nights are breezy, so we rarely use air conditioning.

 Unplug less frequently used appliances.
-Most homes run more than 40 appliances.
-These account for about 10% of our energy bill.
-You will not only save costs, but plugged appliances can be a fire hazard.
+They account for about 10% of our energy bill.
+You will save costs, but plugged appliances can be a fire hazard.

 #10 No More Plastic Bottles

 We have not used plastic bottles for a long time, especially in the summer.
 They never stayed cold enough, and the suspicious bubbles worried me.
-I have the 32 ounces steel insulated bottle by Takeya is my best friend, dents and all.
-It keeps the water cold significantly longer.
-I bought one for each of my family members, but they prefer smaller bottles to fit our car.
+My 32 ounces steel insulated bottle by Takeya is my best friend, dents and all.
+It keeps the water cold significantly longer than any other product.
+I bought one for my family members, but they prefer smaller bottles to fit our car.
 I am happy with mine.

 #11 Have Lattes, Even Iced Ones If You want

 I was a latte and espresso freak during law school and studying for the bar in Starbucks.
 At $5 per latte, it felt like an investment.
 I still enjoy iced lattes in the summer.
 You don’t need to eliminate all your pleasures.
 I have stopped drinking carbonated water and soda in restaurants, but I prefer the water anyway.
 I will drink wine or martinis, but the latter costs $20-$25 a pop these days.

 #12 Lawn Care

 Keeping your grass healthy and green is expensive.
-A sprinkler system is generally can be used to save water costs.
-If it rains, you don’t need to put it on the sprinkler.
+Your family can use a sprinkler system to save water costs.
+If it rains, you don’t need to put it on.
 You can reuse your rainwater by installing a collection system near your roof or gutter system.
 If you are planning a garden, consider planting low-water perennials which are drought-tolerant and use more wildflowers.

 #13 Visit Your Library

-Use your local library for books, online music, and audible books.
-I enjoy going to our excellent small-town library in Goshen, especially in the summer, and walking out with my arms.
-We own many books, always a treat for me, but they take up a lot of space.
+Use your local library for books, online music, videos, and audible books.
+I enjoy going to our excellent small-town library in Goshen, especially in the summer and walking out with my favorite books.
+We own many books, which are always a treat for me, but they take up a lot of space.

 I confess to being a bit of a nerd.
-My mom, my brother Mark, and I went to our library on the last day of school with summer ahead.
-It was our ritual to take 12 books each and put them in my mom’s shopping cart.
+My mom, brother Mark, and I went to our library on the last day of school with summer ahead.
+Our ritual was to take 12 books each and put them in my mom’s shopping cart.
 They were due the day after Labor Day.
-It was the only time of year we were able to keep them longer than four weeks.
+It was the only time of year we could keep them longer than four weeks.

 #14 DIY Projects

 Don’t buy everything you want immediately.
-You should practice delaying the gratification of buying things you don’t need.
 Give yourself time to research and decide if you want it.
 You can even put it into your shopping cart online for a few days.
 You may even find a coupon there that provides a few dollars off your purchase.
 Practice delaying purchases you don’t need.

 It is often fun to save money by reducing costs, spending less, or making some extra money from a side hustle.
 It is gratifying when your kids participate in the endeavor.
 My daughter Alex has particularly shown an interest in recent years.
 She keeps coming up with ideas.
 She has shared these thoughts with her teen friends on social media.

-I am sure I have missed some ways to save money, like closing the blinds when the sun is beating down on your house.
-It feels good to experience having extra money for investments, a vacation, a car, or something of value.
+I am sure I have missed ways to save money, like closing the blinds when the sun is beating down on your house.
+It feels good to experience having extra cash for investments, a vacation, a car, or something of value.
 How are you saving money these days?

 If you found this article of value, can we ask you to share this post?
 Thank you!
-Please share your experiences and thoughts with us.
+Please share your thoughts with us.
 We would like to hear from you!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.